 Container-grown plants are pickier about their dirt.
 Jessica Walliser advises gardeners to stay away from these types of

-- Very heavy bags, especially for gardens on balconies and decks.
+- Very heavy bags.
 The mix is likely "too dense for good container performance."

 - Stinky mixes.

 - Bags "that contain sprouting seeds, moss, or mold."